xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 A minimal protocol that external users can run with a generic AI system.

-* Baseline setup:
+Baseline setup:

 * Prompt:

-    * Ask the AI to explain what the home bias puzzle is and why it matters for global diversification, without any mention of tension or Q102.
+  * Ask the AI to explain what the home bias puzzle is and why it matters for global diversification, without any mention of tension, Q102, or WFGY.
 * Observation:

   * Record whether the answer:

     * confuses measurement issues with structural puzzles,
-      * mixes friction based and behavioral explanations without clear separation.
+    * mixes friction based and behavioral explanations without clear separation,
+    * lacks an explicit benchmark and residual analysis.

-* TU encoded setup:
+TU encoded setup:

 * Prompt:

   * Ask the AI the same question, but instruct it to:

     * define a benchmark global portfolio,
     * define a measure of home bias gap,
     * separate bias that can be explained by costs and constraints from residual bias,
-      * and refer to an explicit tension score when summarizing the situation.
+    * and refer to a simple tension score when summarizing the situation.
 * Observation:

   * Record whether the explanation becomes more structured, for example:

     * global benchmark first,
     * measurable gap second,
     * friction based explanation third,
     * residual anomaly last.

-* Comparison metric:
+Comparison metric:

 * A simple rubric based on:

   * clarity of benchmark versus realized allocation,
   * explicit use of cost and constraint information,
   * explicit reporting of what remains unexplained.

-* What to log:
+What to log:

 * The prompts and responses for both setups.
-  * If available, internal estimates of `Tension_HB` from Q102 modules, for later analysis.
+* If available, internal estimates of `Tension_HB` from Q102 style modules, for later analysis.

+This protocol gives users a quick, reproducible way to feel the difference between unconstrained explanations and explanations that follow the Q102 encoding.

 ---